B.A., 1987, Lawrence University

 Office: 15 SSB

 I am a limnologist interested in the ecology of freshwater zooplankton.
-Themes of my research program include: 1) Invasion dynamics of the predatory cladoceran Bythotrephes longimanus in North America, 2) Experimental evaluation of risk-release relationships for non-native species, and 3) Patterns of nutrient and energy flow in the Lake Superior food web.
-My research program is currently supported by Minnesota Sea Grant, the Great Lake Protection Fund, and the University of Minnesota Duluth.
+Themes of my research program include: 1) Invasion dynamics of the predatory cladoceran Bythotrephes longimanus, 2) Experimental evaluation of risk-release relationships for non-native species, and 3) Food-web ecology in Lake Superior.
+My research is currently supported by the Great Lakes Protection Fund, the Minnesota Environment and Natural Resources Trust Fund, and the Minnesota Aquatic Invasive Species Research Center.
 I teach General Ecology, Lake Ecology, Plankton Biology, and Aquatic Food Webs.